loadresource/Task_Tracker/readme.md

 # Task Tracker

-Simple CLI task tracker that stores tasks in JSON files.
+Simple CLI task tracker that stores tasks in JSON files; see the project on [roadmap.sh](https://roadmap.sh/projects/task-tracker).

 ## Features
 - Add tasks with automatic ID generation.